 Neither we nor any of our affiliates, including the selling agent, accepts any responsibility for the calculation, maintenance, or publication of, or for any error, omission, or disruption in, the SX5E or any successor to the SX5E.
 STOXX does not guarantee the accuracy or the completeness of the SX5E or any data included in the SX5E.
-STOXX assumes no liability for any errors, omissions, or disruption in the calculation and dissemination of the SX5E or the manner in which the SX5E is applied in determining the amount payable on the notes at maturity.
+STOXX assumes no liability for any errors, omissions, or disruption in the calculation and dissemination of the SX5E.
+STOXX disclaims all responsibility for any errors or omissions in the calculation and dissemination of the SX5E or the manner in which the SX5E is applied in determining the amount payable on the notes at maturity.